AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 * **2: Adaptability Under Fire:** Before any Quickie or Showdown, you can gain a point of CGP to permanently swap any two Characteristics’ current Ranks.
 This *does not* swap their starting maximums, though.
 * **3: Always Keep One in the Chamber**: Whenever the standard rules say you run out of Juice with your weapon, you can gain a point of CGP and say you didn’t actually run out of Juice, and continue using your weapon as normal.
 Your actual Juice tally remains unaffected by this Mojo, however, so watch out for the next time you use your weapon again.
-* **4: Balls of Steel**: In Showdowns and Quickies, you can gain a point of CGP to substitute your **<span style="font-variant:small-caps;">Cool</span>** score for **<span style="font-variant:small-caps;">Kill</span>** or **<span style="font-variant:small-caps;">Savvy</span>**.
+* **4: Balls of Steel**: In Showdowns and Quickies, you can gain a point of CGP to substitute your ***Cool*** score for ***Kill*** or ***Savvy***.
 You must declare this before the cards are dealt.
-* **5: By Will Alone:** In Showdowns and Quickies, you can gain a point of CGP to substitute your **<span style="font-variant:small-caps;">Grit</span>** score for **<span style="font-variant:small-caps;">Kill</span>** or **<span style="font-variant:small-caps;">Savvy</span>**.
+* **5: By Will Alone:** In Showdowns and Quickies, you can gain a point of CGP to substitute your ***Grit*** score for ***Kill*** or ***Savvy***.
 You must declare this before the cards are dealt.
 * **6: The Calming Repose of Death:** Each time you kill an opponent in a single Showdown with no assistance from your teammates, you can erase a point of CGP from your meter.
 * **7: Carrier Immunity:** You are immune to the effects of the game’s Contagion, but you can still carry it.
 If you ever become infected, ignore any Effects, Threshold, and Aftermath of the Contagion.
 Once infected, you can transmit it through normal means.
 * **8: Effing *Hard Core*:** You’re so hard core, you can sacrifice your own well-being just to hurt your opponents.
 When you win a combat Showdown against an opponent, you can voluntarily take any amount of direct Hurtin’ in order to deliver an equal amount of Hurtin’ to your opponent.
-You cannot attempt a **<span style="font-variant:small-caps;">Grit</span>** check to resist any of your self-inflicted Hurtin’.
+You cannot attempt a ***Grit*** check to resist any of your self-inflicted Hurtin’.
 Any Hurtin’ you apply to yourself is divvied among your Characteristics as you see fit.
 * **9: Get Out of Hell Free Card**: Like a cat that’s used up seven of its lives, you’ve got two remaining.
 The first time anything in the game ever causes your death, you bite the bullet, but only for a short while.
 At the beginning of the next scene, you are back in the game with one rank in each of your Characteristics.
 Keep in mind, this does nothing about existing Infection or CGP, but it might just stave off that Turning for a little while longer.
 * **10: My Kung-Fu Is Better Than Yours:** Once per opponent per session, you can evoke this Mojo to force your opponent to discard the last card they just played.
 You can only ever use this once on the same opponent, *ever*.
 Using this power gives you one point of CGP.
-* **J: One Tough Sumbitch:** When making **<span style="font-variant:small-caps;">Grit</span>** Quickies to attempt to nullify incoming Hurtin’, each face or ace drawn nullifies two Hurtin’, instead of the usual one.
+* **J: One Tough Sumbitch:** When making ***Grit*** Quickies to attempt to nullify incoming Hurtin’, each face or ace drawn nullifies two Hurtin’, instead of the usual one.
 * **Q: Sir Not-Appearing-In-This-Scene:** If you have been narrated into a scene, you can gain a CGP point and write yourself out of it at any moment before you *play* any cards.
 You must be able to narrate your departure somehow, such as how you vanished while no one was looking, or how contrary to what everyone believed, you were never there in the first place.
 Once you’ve played even a single card in this scene via Quickie or Showdown, you lose the ability to evoke this during this scene.
 Note that being *dealt* cards does not count as actually having played them.
 * **K: Time Bomb**: You’ve got one last surprise for whoever kills you, one last trick up your sleeve should you ever have to bite that proverbial bullet.
 Whenever your character is killed in the game, everyone near her takes Hurtin.’
-The Amount of Hurtin’ dealt is equal to your current stage of Madness multiplied by your **<span style="font-variant:small-caps;">Cool</span>** rank, Divided among everyone present.
+The Amount of Hurtin’ dealt is equal to your current stage of Madness multiplied by your ***Cool*** rank, Divided among everyone present.
 You have to narrate the nature of this unexpected Hurtin’ – maybe it’s a bomb in your head, maybe it’s a particularly violent death spasm, or maybe even your blood is filled with highly corrosive poisons, it’s up to you.
 * **A: Voice of Reason:** You are adept at calming those around you, reducing their madness in the face of dark times.
 You can “take” points of CGP from others, erasing one point from their current CGP tallies for each one you add to your own.
 * **Joker:** Take your pick!

 ## The Question and the Cold Open

 The very last step of character creation, be it the custom or random method, involves the CiC asking your character a question.
 Usually, this question will be some variant of “Where were you when the zombies attacked?”
 Once the CiC asks you, an intro scene with your character will be framed and played.
-This scene is called a **<span style="font-variant:small-caps;">Cold Open</span>**, and it is used to introduce your character to the events of the game.
+This scene is called a ***Cold Open***, and it is used to introduce your character to the events of the game.
 Typical games will feature each Survivor in her own unique scene, but if multiple players want to there is no reason they can’t share a Cold Open.
 Once each player has had their Cold Open, the game truly begins.
 More info on Cold Open scenes is found in the CiC’s section, on page 125.

 ## Character Examples